-In such as short space of time, the industry has embraced digitalization, prioritized greener practices, streamlined passenger and operator processes and seamlessly adapted to challenges provoked by the global pandemic.
+In such a short space of time, the industry has embraced digitalization, prioritized greener practices, streamlined passenger and operator processes and seamlessly adapted to challenges provoked by the global pandemic.

 Such transformations continue to shape the future of aviation into a safer and more efficient industry.
-In this article, we’ll explore the key factors that are influencing the aviation industry this year.
+In this article, we’ll explore airline industry trends of 2023, the key factors influencing the world of aviation this year.

 Aviation industry trends in 2023

 It’s no secret the pandemic hit the airline industry hard.
 At the height of the crisis, there were strict restrictions across the US and the world.
 As a result, significant declines in air travel had a rippling effect across the industry leading to substantial revenue losses, workforce reduction to accommodate cost-cutting measures, and even key airlines such as Air Italy and Virgin Australia entering bankruptcy.

 The unforeseen consequences on the aviation industry left travelers feeling the need to take matters into their own hands.
 Contrary to the reduction in commercial flights, a spike in private air travel emerged due to frequent flyers using private jets as a solution for safe and exclusive travel.

 However, things started to take off in light of the knock-on effects following the event of COVID-19.
 Once restrictions were lifted and countries began to re-open their borders, commercial flights saw substantial surges with individuals leaping at the opportunity to make up for lost air time.

 To illustrate this, data from Zippia shows that the number of airline passengers increased by 125.9% from 2021-2022 many of which used air travel as a means for business purposes, family reunions or to indulge in the new trend called ‘revenge travel’.